amonell/Spatial_Plant_Pathogen_Atlas/README.md

 This repository contains a `devcontainer` to allow to run the scripts in a reproducible manner.
 Please see the [documentation](https://code.visualstudio.com/docs/devcontainers/containers) for further information on how to use devcontainers.
 We have two devcontainers, all Python scripts can be run with a devcontainer creating the environment "python_plant_pathogen_atlas", and all R scripts can be run with a devcontainer creating the environment "R_plant_pathogen_atlas".

-> To run from VScode:
+##### Running from VS Code

-> Open this repository in VS Code.
+1. Open this repository in VS Code.

-> Press Ctrl+Shift+P to open the Command Palette.
+2. Open the Command Palette:
+   - Windows/Linux: `Ctrl+Shift+P`
+   - macOS: `Cmd+Shift+P`

-> Type and select Remote-Containers: Open Folder in Container....
+3. Type and select "Remote-Containers: Open Folder in Container..."

-> Select this project directory and choose the devcontainer that you want to use.
+4. Select this project directory.
+5. Choose the devcontainer you want to use.

 ## Spatial Data Download